Shaun Aisbitt

-Shaun Aisbitt is Ireland's tallest man.
+Shaun Aisbitt is a pastor and author who is known for being Ireland's tallest man.

 Early life

 Aisbitt was born in Aldershot, Hampshire, England, to an Irish mother.
-He spent most of his early childhood in Kiverton Park, Sheffield, Yorkshire, but after his father died, the family moved to Ireland.
+He spent most of his early childhood in Kiveton Park, Sheffield, Yorkshire, but after his father died, the family moved to Ireland.
 Aisbitt was raised in the Ballybough and North Strand areas in Dublin.
-He attended a number of schools, including the O'Brien Institute and Artane Industrial School, before settling at St. Columba's National School and then Mount Temple Comprehensive School at the same time the U2 were there, Larry Mullen was with Shaun in some classes.
+He attended a number of schools, including the O'Brien Institute and Artane Industrial School, before settling at St. Columba's National School and then Mount Temple Comprehensive School.
+He shared classes with Larry Mullen of U2.